-As of June 30, 2020, the cash equivalent maintained by the DRA consisted of \$5.6 million in a money market mutual fund, which meets the definition of eligible investments as per the Bond Indenture.
-The money market mutual fund is rated as AAAm and AAA-mf by Standard and Poor's and Moody's, respectively and have average duration maturity of 45 days.
+As of June 30, 2021, the cash equivalent maintained by the DRA consisted of \$301.4 million in a money market mutual fund, which meets the definition of eligible investments as per the Bond Indenture.
+The money market mutual fund is rated as AAAm and AAA-mf by Standard and Poor's and Moody's, respectively, and has an average duration maturity of 45 days.
 This money market mutual fund is not insured or guaranteed by the Federal Deposit Insurance Corporation.